 Inflammation occurs when the immune system cells that guard against infection and repair injury begin to attack healthy arteries, organs and joints.
-Since inflammation is a factor in several chronic conditions, including heart disease, diabetes, rheumatoid arthritis, obesity, cancer, Alzheimer’s disease and various autoimmune diseases, Garvey says that following an anti-inflammatory diet can have a significant influence on your health and may prevent inflammation-related disease.

-- Omega-3 fats (salmon, tuna, walnuts)
+- Omega-3 fats (salmon, tuna and walnuts)

-- Antioxidants (sweet potatoes, blueberries, spinach)
+- Antioxidants (sweet potatoes, blueberries and spinach)

-- Probiotics (yogurt, miso, sauerkraut)
+- Probiotics (yogurt, miso and sauerkraut)

-- Fiber (artichoke, black beans, apple)
+- Fiber (artichoke, black beans and apples)

 - Trans fats